-It cannot be assumed that a commercial pilot, approved to operate a helicopter or fixed wing aircraft, has the skill or ability to safely operate an unmanned aerial vehicle, operating at 400 feet AGL or lower, within strictly controlled pre-approved airspace.
+The Petitioner holds a Bachelor of Science degree in Business Administration (Aviation Administration) granted from the University of North Dakota.
+Courses in that curriculum included lengthy studies of aviation meteorology and airspace regulations and restrictions.
+Accordingly, It may be assumed that the Petitioner (with UH-34 Navy helicopter experience and over 1500 hours of fixed wing experience, along with hundreds of hours operating various radio controlled helicopters and quadrotors) has the skill and ability to safely operate an unmanned aerial vehicle conducting commercial operations below 200 feet within strictly controlled, pre-approved airspace.
 Since there are no standards for either private or commercial SUAS pilot certificates, knowledge of airspace regulations and dexterity in the control and operation of the SUAS acquired from actual operation of the aircraft will be the most important factors in establishing an equivalent level of safety.
-With that in mind, Elevated Vue proposes that its PIC be required to do the following prior to the first commercial operation: